Mikask1/Desmos-Graph-Animation/README.md

 - And finally, Python is cool

 Steps to do:
-- Get the animation
+- Get the animation ✅
-- Turn video to images per frame
+- Turn video to images per frame ✅
-- Turn those images to BW
+- Turn those images to BW ✅
+- Get the edges using canny edge ✅
 - Trace the lines with Potrace
 - Get the equations from Potrace
 - Draw the hundreds of equation to Desmos